 How to Delete a Postgres User (Drop User)?

 PostgreSQL, commonly known as Postgres, is a powerful open-source relational database management system that has been around for over 30 years.
-It is known for its robustness, scalability, and flexibility.
-It is also highly extensible and provides a wide range of features that make it suitable for a variety of applications such as business-critical systems, web applications, data warehousing and more.
+It is known for its robustness, scalability, and flexibility, making it suitable for business-critical systems, web applications, and data warehousing.

 Understanding Postgres Users

-• Superusers: Superusers have all permissions within the database and can do anything that a regular user or role can do.
+• Superusers Have all permissions within the database and can do anything that a regular user or role can do.
 There is always at least one superuser defined in each PostgreSQL installation.

-• Regular Users: Regular users have specific privileges granted by the superuser or other high-level role.
+• Regular Users Have specific privileges granted by the superuser or other high-level role.

-• Roles: Roles are similar to groups that contain collections of permissions related to different aspects of the database.
+• Roles Similar to groups that contain collections of permissions related to different aspects of the database.

 Situations Where Deleting a User is Necessary